SmartTokenLabs/TokenScript/doc/design_paper.md

 Product ownership token

-- Access warrant and other services.
+- Access warranties and other services.

 - Get notified of updates.